STELLA-LYE/tp/docs/UserGuide.md

 ## <span id='feature-faq'> FAQ <span>

 **Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TutorsContactsPro home folder.
+**A**: Install TutorsContactsPros in the other computer and overwrite the empty data file it creates with the file that contains the data of your .json file.

+**Q**: How do I save my data?<br>
+**A**: Our TutorsContactsPros ensures the data is saved automatically without any additional functions.

+**Q**: I cannot see my attendance boxes, how can I fix this?<br>
+**A**: Try maximizing the screen size to see all the components in the app.

+**Q**: Is there a mobile version of TutorsContactsPros available?<br>
+**A**: Currently, TutorsContactsPros is only available for desktop use.

+**Q**: How do I update TutorsContactsPros to the latest version?<br>
+**A**: To update TutorsContactsPros, visit our github website and download the latest version.
+Uninstall the previous version from your computer before installing the new version.

+**Q**: What should I do if TutorsContactsPros crashes?<br>
+**A**: If TutorsContactsPros crashes, restart the application.
+If the problem persists, reinstall the software and ensure your computer meets the system requirements.

 [Table Of Contents](#table-of-contents)